magr4826/ExcitonBindingPrediction/README.md

 **REQUIREMENTS:**

 - Python > v3.9 (miniconda with the following packages installed into base)
-    - pymatgen
+    - pymatgen == 2024.5.1
-    - matplotlib
+    - matplotlib == 3.8.4
-    - numpy
+    - numpy == 1.26.4
-    - ase
+    - ase == 3.22.1
-- QuantumEspresso > v7.1 ("/bin" directory loaded into the path, compiled for MPI)
+- QuantumEspresso == v7.1 ("/bin" directory loaded into the path, compiled for MPI)
-- Wannier90 > v3.1 ("/bin" and "/utility" directory loaded into the path, compiled for MPI)
+- Wannier90 == v3.1 ("/bin" and "/utility" directory loaded into the path, compiled for MPI) The version numbers correspond only to what has been verified to work, other versions might or might not work.

 **SETUP/USAGE**